keyboardio/Kaleidoscope/README.md

 to press.
 Unlike macros, these press keys at given positions, as if they were pressed by someone typing on it - the firmware will not see the difference.

-Given a sequence (with delays), the plugin will walk through it once activated, and hold the key for about a third of the delay amount, then release it.
+Given a sequence (with press- and delay times), the plugin will walk through it once activated, and hold the key for the specified amount, release it, and move on to the next after the delay time.

 ## Using the plugin

-To use the plugin, one needs to include the header, and configure it with a list of key coordinates and a delay triplet.
+To use the plugin, one needs to include the header, and configure it with a list of key coordinates, a press time, and a delay time quartett.
 One also needs a way to trigger starting the sequence, and a macro is the most convenient way for that.

 ```c++
 #include <Akela-GhostInTheFirmware.h>